lewibs/eventador/README.md

 ### EventTarget.prototype.addEventListener(event, callback, options) returns id
 This is not the same prototype that can be found in https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener
 What it is, is a chain that modifies input and handles options before passing it to the real event listener which can be found in
-EventTarget.prototype.eventadorClasicAddEventListener, which was named like that in order to avoid prototype conflict.
+EventTarget.prototype.eventadorClassicAddEventListener, which was named like that in order to avoid prototype conflict.
 The id which is returned can be used later to identify the event or remove it from the target.

 ### EventTarget.prototype.removeEventListener(event, callback, options) returns id
 This is not the same prototype that can be found in https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener
 What it is, is a chain that modifies input and handles options before passing it to the real event listener which can be found in
-EventTarget.prototype.eventadorClasicRemoveEventListener, which was named like that in order to avoid prototype conflict.
+EventTarget.prototype.eventadorClassicRemoveEventListener, which was named like that in order to avoid prototype conflict.
 The id which is returned can be used later to identify the event or remove it from the target.